starrlingo/aws-sns-to-slack-hook/README.md

 ===
 Use AWS Lambda to forward message to Slack from SNS

+Why I use AWS Lambda not heroku or any other service:
+* Cheapest  (1 million request only cost 0.20 USD.
+It is the cheapest service than any cloud-provider service)
+* Build-in integration with SNS trigger
+* Low maintaining effort

 ## Preparing
 * Prepare the IAM Execution Role.
 For example:
 ```json